 CAPO has supported EASS for a number of years, on each occasion providing an Acquisitive Award for an artwork that is subsequently entered into CAPO’s own Auction.
 In 2013, CAPO gave an award to Rebecca Hinwood, and her work subsequently sold in the CAPO Auction that year.
 In 2014, CAPO’s EASS award went to Lara Nott.
-In subsequent years we have presented the CAPO EASS Award to Zoe Brand (2015), Shanti Shea An (2016), Ada Hui Zhang (2017) and Katrina Leske (2018) and Henrietta Farrelly-Barnett (2019).
+In subsequent years we have presented the CAPO EASS Award to Zoe Brand (2015), Shanti Shea An (2016), Ada Hui Zhang (2017), Katrina Leske (2018) and Henrietta Farrelly-Barnett (2019).

 In 2014 CAPO added an important new award to its commitment to EASS – the CAPO Curatorial Internship Award.
 Given to outstanding Art History graduates each year, this award effectively provides curators – mentored by CAPO – for the CAPO Emerging Artists’ Prize exhibition, the first of which was held in May 2015 at M16 Artspace.

 The Curatorial Internship Awards given to date are: